CumulonimbusAI/NLP-iterative-Levenshtein/README.md

-Here in this repo we shall discuss about computation of Edit Distance as we have been discussing earlier, however with a sligh change.
+Here in this repo we shall discuss about computation of Edit Distance.
 The dynamic programming table will be populated with cost effective value of 1 for insert, 1 for delete , but 2 for substitution.
 Replacing 2 for substitution of cost is called Levenshtein minimum edit distance computation.

 For sake of Levenshtein edit distance we just insert the cost computation at line#17 as 2 for substitution and add the cost at line#20.
 Based on these computations, the dp table that we arrive is as we seen on the screen with edit distance equal to 4 on transforming